H-Benhammou/project-task-manager/README.md

 and/or CORS configuration differences between local and containerized environments.
 Due to time constraints, this issue is documented but not fully resolved.

-The non-Dockerized version fully satisfies all functional and technical requirements.
+The project was evaluated and validated using the non-Docker setup, which fully meets all internship requirements.

 ### Running with Docker